o3de/o3de.org/content/docs/tools-ui/uidev-spinbox-component.md

+---
+description: ' Learn about the Lumberyard UI 2.0 style of spinboxes, including the spinbox and double spinbox components. '
+slug: uidev-spinbox-component
+title: Lumberyard UI spinbox component
+---
 # Lumberyard UI spinbox component<a name="uidev-spinbox-component"></a>

 Use a spinbox as a number edit component to enable users to use a variety of controls to "spin" up or down a numeric value in an input box\.
 The value is changed by the amount specified in the step value\.